Events and Activities

 The Department of Biology invites scholars in Biology to present their research at the Department of Biology at Georgetown University.
 The guest speakers attend the seminar series on most Thursdays throughout the academic year, during the Fall and Spring semester.
 The seminars are followed by a Q&A session.
 To learn about current and previous speakers please browse the lists below:

 The Department of Biology invites Graduate students to present their research on every Friday throughout the academic year, during the Fall and Spring semester.
 Students are expected to present their thesis research and give an outline of their project, background, rationale, methods, data collected so far, conclusions, and future directions.
 The seminars are followed by a Q&A session from Biology professors, Biology graduate students, and any other attendees.
 This weekly seminar series provides students the opportunity to learn the elements of preparing and presenting a seminar, it also prepares them for their final Defense presentation.

 To learn about current and previous graduate speakers please browse the lists below:

-Journal Clubs are provided weekly for graduate students as an opportunity to present journal articles of their choice and share them with their colleagues and instructors.
+Journal Clubs are provided weekly to graduate students as an opportunity to present journal articles of their choice and share them with their colleagues and instructors.
 It serves as a practice ground for speaking to a scientific audience.
-Journal clubs are a forum for learning and for the expansion of scientific knowledge in astrobiology, ecology, evolution and behavior, and Molecular Cell Biology literature.
+Journal clubs are a forum for learning and for the expansion of scientific knowledge in Astrobiology, ecology, evolution and behavior, and Molecular Cell Biology literature.